 Restaurants and Cafes

-Bombay Brasserie – located at the Taj Hotel.
+Bombay Brasserie – Found within the Taj Hotel.
 It’s a refined restaurant serving choice Indian dishes and wine in an intimate chandelier-lit dining room.
 It’s rated one of the top restaurants in town.

 Cape Town Gay Bars and Clubs